An external antenna can help to improve the speed and reliability of your 4G or 5G home broadband connection.

 Nowadays, most 4G routers support 2×2 MIMO which means it will use 2 antenna to communicate with the network.
 For this reason, your router is likely to have two sockets for an external antenna to be connected.
 You can therefore choose to buy either two separate antenna or you can use a combined dual antenna system which will connect to both ports.

 Mobile signals are linearly polarised.
 In other words, they “vibrate” in a certain direction as they travel (sometimes vertically, sometimes horizontally, and sometimes somewhere in between).
-The effectiveness of your external antenna in being able to pick up that signal depends on how it is matched to the polarisation of that signal.
+The effectiveness of your external antenna in being able to pick up that signal depends on how well it is matched to the polarisation of that signal.

 If you’re buying a combined dual-antenna system, it’s best to look for a cross-polarised antenna.
 This will have two antenna orientated 90° away from each other.
 This design means the antenna system can effectively pick up a signal regardless of which polarisation the incoming signal has.